An ongoing evolution of consciousness

 The need for involution preceding evolution

 If we see in the biological evolution a gradual emergence of consciousness, that consciousness should first have involved itself.
 To use a perhaps over simplistic metaphor: a magician cannot produce a rabbit out of a hat if he has not hidden that rabbit inside the hat beforehand.
 Similarly, consciousness cannot emerge out of matter if it has not involved itself into matter first.
-In other words, an involution of consciousness must have preceded the evolution, and this is how the Indian tradition visualises the process of manifestation as a whole: every Big Bang explosion must have been preceded by an equally big "implosion".
-According to the Indian tradition, the divine consciousness of Brahman first manifests or projects this physical world out of itself and only then, within it, the gradual re-evolution of its consciousness can begin to take place.[ADD how this relates to the breathing in and out of Brahman]
+In other words, an involution of consciousness must have preceded the evolution, and this is how the Indian tradition visualises the process of manifestation as a whole.
+According to the Indian tradition, there is not so much a personal God who has created the world in one go, "ready-made", exactly the way it is at present, but there is rather a divine conscious existence which first manifests or projects the physical world out of itself and then, within it, begins to re-emergence, very gradually, producing in the process what we can now look back on and describe as Darwin's evolution .

-The basic process of involution and evolution could be depicted as in figure 1.
+The basic process of involution and evolution could then be depicted as in figure 1.

 Fig. 1.
 Involution and evolution